Events & walks

 The Tredington walk

-Normally on the Sunday prior to the anniversary of the Battle, a walk along the footpaths to Tredington, the Yorkist camp of the night before.
+Normally on the Sunday prior to the anniversary of the Battle, a walk along the footpaths to Tredington, site of the Yorkist camp the night before the battle.
 This is again a couple of hours, but with no commentary.
 Just a walk, and a bit of a debate.
-The walk starts at 11.00am from the Queen Margaret’s Camp, opposite Gupshill Manor pub, on the Gloucester Road.
-And returns in time for a pub lunch.
+The walk starts at 11.00am from the Queen Margaret’s Camp, opposite Gupshill Manor pub, on the Gloucester Road and returns in time for a pub lunch.

 The Memorial Walk

-On the Sunday closest to May 4th, the commemorative walk starts in the Tewkesbury Museum, Barton Street, at 2-oopm.
-Consisting of an audio-visual presentation and an examination of battlefield artifacts, followed by a walking tour of the battlefield.
-Including looking at the progress of the battle and discussion on tactics and weapons.
+On the Sunday closest to May 4th, the commemorative walk starts in Tewkesbury from The Crescent, Church Street, at 2-oopm.
+The walk covers the progress of the battle includes a discussion on tactics and weapons.
 The tour takes about two to two and a half hours, depending on the amount of discussion entered into.